yanghaoqin/Coursework-Codes/README.md

-# Coursework-Codes
+# Codes #
-Some coding assignments and practice.
+Includes Java and C codes from coursework and practice. <br /><br />
-Some Java codes require the acm.jar library to run.
+Exercises are personal Java and C projects.